 Dunkelman, who says she “didn’t belong” in her high school’s social cliques, learned early on the value of community.
-Her upbringing in Montreal was “normal,” save for anxieties that plague typical teenagers.
+Her upbringing in Canada was “normal,” save for anxieties that plague typical teenagers.

 She was unusually tall, standing 5-foot-9 at the age of 12.
 She preferred baggy clothes, basketball, and video games.
 “I felt uncomfortable in my own skin, physically,” she remembers.
 “I didn’t belong in any group.
 The girls were very popular and pretty and well-dressed — I had no idea how to do any of those things.
 I was into sports, but I wasn’t a jock.”

 Now, a little more than a decade removed from high school, Dunkelman, 29, has found herself at the center of a large community of people who maybe also feel like they didn’t belong anywhere.
 And on the internet, Dunkelman might be the most famous person among them.

 It’s a balmy August afternoon in Austin, Texas, and RTX, the annual convention for Rooster Teeth productions, is in full swing.
 And if Dunkelman stops to meet this fan approaching for a photo, we’ll be late.
 The live recording of the Rooster Teeth Podcast, where she spun a yarn to a capacity crowd of 4,000 about the stains on her hotel room towels (it was gross; it killed), had run just a little long.